microsoft/coyote/docs/tutorials/actors/raft-azure.md

    machine design can be continually maintained in your code, and this way Coyote is ensuring design and implementation remain in sync over time.
 4. How to reserve an `ActorId` before creating an `Actor` using `CreateActorIdFromName`.
-5. How to great [DGML diagram](../../how-to/generate-dgml.md) of production runs by registering the `ActorRuntimeLogGraphBuilder`.
+5. How to generate visualizations of execution traces by registering the `ActorRuntimeLogGraphBuilder`.

 Now you need to be sure this `Server` protocol implementation is trustworthy, and for that you can